 Verb errors can take several forms on the SAT.
 Here, we’ll examine two of these — tense error and mood errors — and which clue words can help you identify and correct them.
+What SAT grammar rules do you need to know about verb tense?

 You’re probably familiar with the three main tenses — past, present, and future.
 However, you may not be as comfortable with the various forms of this trio, and knowing when to use them can be surprisingly tricky.